ratwithacompiler/OBS-captions-plugin/README.md

   * If it's already off but viewers still see captions they have to turn it on and off again (appears to be a bug on some iOS versions)

 * **On Android** it's `Closed Captions` under the player settings options right beneath the quality selection.
 The option will only show up once the streamer has talked.

-Does NOT work with Streamlabs OBS (SLOBS).

-Does NOT support any languages with foreign character sets like Japanese or Russian, that isn't possible the way Twitch and OBS captions work.

-Does NOT appear to work with the AMD Hardware encoder in OBS on Windows (other hardware encoders like NVEnc and even AMD on MacOS seem fine)

-This uses the built in captions support of Twitch's video player so viewers only get the limited amount of positioning options that the player provides.
-Viewers can choose between top/bottom and left/center/right for the captions box but can't freely move or resize it or put it into a corner.
-It's also not possible for streamers to pick a good custom default position for it, the default will be center bottom for all viewers that have captions enabled.
-Viewers can use the [FrankerFaceZ Browser extension](https://chrome.google.com/webstore/detail/frankerfacez/fadndhdgpmmaapbmfcknlfgcflmmmieb) which provides the ability to set fully custom caption box positions and more settings.

-Captions for local recordings currently aren't too useful.
-They only work with certain file formats (ts, mp4, mov) and only very few video players can correctly play them.
-MPV can play them normally with .ts files, almost no common video players play them in mp4 and mov files.

 ### Installation (Windows):
 #### Requires OBS 23.2.1 (released June 15th 2019) or newer!